GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 Download a [Sample Project](https://github.com/GluuFederation/oxd-node/archive/3.1.1.zip) specific to this oxd-node library.

 ### System Requirements

-- Ubuntu / Debian / CentOS / RHEL / Windows 7 or higher / Windows Server 2008 or higher
+- Ubuntu / Debian / CentOS / RHEL / Windows Server 2008 or higher
 - Node 6.11.0
 - npm 3.10.10
 - oxd-node 3.1.2

 ## Prerequisites

 ### Required Software

 To use the oxd-node library, you will need:

 - A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google.